 Experienced horse owners can care for many minor scrapes and cuts on their own.
 But wounds that are more complicated or severe will heal more efficiently if a veterinarian is called in sooner rather than later.
 If in doubt about the seriousness of a wound, do not hesitate to call for help.
-Here are some of the factors that can complicate a wound:
+Here are some of the factors that can complicate healing of a horse’s wound:

 • Size.
 The length and width of a wound can affect how well it will heal, but depth is a particular concern.
 Serious infections can develop when deeper wounds heal over at the surface, trapping pockets of bacteria under the skin.
 Underestimating the depth of a wound is a common mistake.
 Call your veterinarian if you aren’t sure how deep a wound is.

 • Age.
 Even a small wound that goes undiscovered or untreated for more than eight hours can harbor significant bacterial growth that increases the risk of infection and other complications.

 • Bruising.
 Traumas such as kicks or collisions are likely to cause significant bruising in the tissues surrounding the wound itself.
 Extensive bruising can complicate healing of a horse’s wound.

 • Complexity.
 A straight cut from a sharp object will heal more readily than torn flesh with ragged edges.